bobbigmac/log-box/README.md

 Default levels are `['debug', 'info', 'success', 'warning', 'error', 'fatal']`

 Click an Event heading to inspect the full event data.
 Click a data-point in a chart to limit the Events list to that product for that hour.
+Click a legend entry to limit the Events list to events of that level.

+Recently addded support for aggregating by fields other than level, though filtering is not yet functional for those fields.

 ## Non-ui features